 - Require an abundance of daily exercise.

-- Will turn to destructive behaviors to combat boredom.
+- Will turn to destructive behaviors, like chewing their dog bed, to combat boredom.

 - Prone to separation anxiety.